ositaka/soul-healing-decapcms/data/page/home.md

       name: The Healing
     title: The Healing
     items:
-      - title: In-Person Healing
+      - title: In-Person
         text: Experience the power of The Golden Healing in a face-to-face setting.
 Our in-person sessions provide direct interaction with our facilitator, who will channel the Divine Intelligence to promote your well-being.
           To book an in-person session, please contact us.
         image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
         link: individual
-      - title: Distant Healing
+      - title: "Distant "
         text: Distant healing is a practice where Tiago send healing energy to individuals via telephone, Skype or Zoom using focused intention and connection with the spirit world to promote physical and emotional